Environmental Science, Professional Science Master Option, MS

 All students are required to have completed college-level courses that address the fundamentals and principles of chemistry, biology, and algebra prior to admission.
 When the letter grade earned in a prerequisite course is less than “B”, the prospective student may be asked to retake the course or take another that will prove proficiency.

-- Current and complete resume or Curriculum Vita.
+Curriculum vitae or résumé.
 For PhD applicants, this should include the citation of the completed Master’s thesis.

-- Three letters of recommendation.
+Three letters of reference.
 These should be from individuals who know the student professionally, including academic advisors and former professors who can address applicant’s academic record and potential for successful graduate-level work.

 Spring - September 30th